CleverCloud/doc.clever-cloud.com/runtimes/php/php-apps.md

 username = userxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
 password = ***************
 ```

+_Note: you can also use `sftp://upload.clever-cloud.com` as hostname._

 <div class="alert alert-hot-problems">
   <h5>Important:</h5>
   <p>Unlike git, FTP deployment starts a instance **as soon as** you create it.</p>